nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221027150053/README.md

-# cleanup and consolidate tags
+# cleanup fix and consolidate tags

 - concept of `cleanup tags`
   - anything attached to this hub needs tags fixed